Everything you need to know about making the move to Norway in one place. You're welcome!

 Of course you'll need money to cover your living expenses and a place to stay while you look for work.
 EEA citizens are also able to register as self-employed, subject to certain criteria.
 Read more about moving to Norway from Europe here.

-A quick note for Brits: At the moment the United Kingdom remains a full member of the European Union, and therefore all existing EEA rules as outlined in the above link continue to apply.
+A quick note for British citizens.
+At the time of writing the United Kingdom (still) remains a full member of the European Union.
+This means that all existing EEA rules as outlined in the above link continue to apply for British citizens.

 Can I move to Norway from outside the EU?

-If you are not a citizen of an EU/EEA country, things get much harder.
+If you are not a citizen of an EU/EEA country, things get much more complicated.
 Although there is a job seeker permit for certain professions, the general rule is that you'll already need a firm job offer from a Norwegian company to be granted a work permit.
 The job will need to be of a certain salary to qualify.

 Moving to Norway from the USA